 Sufferers often live their life in a constant state of heightened anxiety, worrying that the next time they fall asleep, could be the start of another episode.

-There is currently no definitive treatment, but usually the episodes peter out by themselves after around eight years.
+We understand there is currently no definitive treatment, but usually the episodes peter out by themselves after around eight years.

 Restless leg syndrome can strike at any time but it's always worse at night, making falling asleep a tricky task.